-A simple tutorial to prepare meatballs without eggs suitable for those with allergies or food intolerances, or for those who, for health or dietary reasons, prefer not to combine different protein sources.
+A simple tutorial to prepare meatballs without eggs suitable for those with allergies or food intolerances, as well as for those who – for health or dietary reasons – prefer not to combine different protein sources.

-The light meatballs without eggs are equally soft and tasty.
+The light meatballs without eggs are equally soft and flavorful.

 Ingredients